Rational Models for Inflation-Linked Derivatives: Introduction

 \section{Introduction}

-The inflation market has grown since the aftermath of the 2008 financial crisis, both in volume and in the minds of people.
+The inflation market has grown in the aftermath of the 2008 financial crisis.
 Central banks have been conducting aggressive quantitative easing to keep inflation off the cliff of deflation, and the ensuing fears have driven hedging needs.
-As a consequence the market for trading inflation has soared to the point where standard inflation derivatives are now cleared on the London Clearing House (LCH) in numbers exceeding 100 bn EUR measured by notional outstanding value by early 2017.
-This number counts only linear derivatives making the total market size difficult to gauge.
-Among the products cleared is the Year-on-Year swap (YoY swap), which swaps annual inflation against a fixed strike, and the Zero-Coupon swap (ZC swap) which swaps cumulative inflation against a fixed strike at maturity.
+As a consequence, the market for trading inflation has soared to the point where standard inflation derivatives are now cleared on the London Clearing House (LCH) in numbers exceeding 100 bn EUR measured by notional outstanding value in early 2017.
+As this number only counts linear derivatives, the total market size is likely much larger.
+Among the products cleared one finds the Year-on-Year swap (YoY swap), swapping annual inflation against a fixed strike, and the Zero-Coupon swap (ZC swap), which swaps cumulative inflation against a fixed strike at maturity.

-Among the OTC-traded nonlinear derivatives the most important is arguably the YoY cap/floor which is in principle a portfolio of calls (caplets) or puts (floorlets) with equal strike on YoY inflation.
-Another significant derivative is the ZC cap/floor which is simply a call/put on the ZC swap.
+Among the OTC-traded nonlinear derivatives, the most important is arguably the YoY cap/floor, which is in principle a portfolio of calls (caplets) or puts (floorlets) with equal strike on YoY inflation.
+Another significant derivative is the ZC cap/floor, which is simply a call/put on the ZC swap rate.
 The derivatives market is dwarfed in size by the market for inflation-linked bonds.
-These bonds are typically government-issued debt where the principal is indexed by the consumer price index (CPI) or similar.
-The bonds often have an embedded YoY floor protecting the principal from being adjusted down by deflation.
-Finally, Limited Price Index (LPI) products come with both a lower and upper bound on the adjustment on the principal creating a path-dependent collar on inflation.
+These bonds are typically government-issued debt where the principal is linked to the consumer price index (CPI) or similar.
+The bonds often have an embedded YoY floor protecting the principal from being adjusted downwards by deflation.
+Limited Price Index (LPI) products come with both a lower and upper bound on the principal adjustment creating a path-dependent collar on inflation.
 Despite its exotic nature LPIs have been in high demand by pension funds.
 All products should ideally be priced in a consistent manner using a tractable arbitrage-free model.
-Cap/floor products naturally display volatility skews and non-flat term structures of volatility, both of which the model also should be able to capture.
-In addition, the model should yield closed-form solutions for the price of the most traded derivatives, here the YoY and the ZC cap/floor.
+Cap/floor products display volatility skews and non-flat term structures of volatility, both of which the model also should be able to capture.
+Besides, the model should yield closed-form solutions for the price of the most traded derivatives, here the YoY and the ZC cap/floor.